Essential Guide: Water Resource Management: objectives, policy & strategies

 Post-treatment, water supplies cater to diverse needs in industrial, municipal, agricultural, and ecological sectors.
 The intricate balancing act involves stakeholders, water policy, legal experts, and hydrologists who contribute to complex deliberations and negotiations.
 Applied hydrology plays a central role in engineering major waterworks, shaping civilization's water distribution systems from ancient Babylon to modern hydroelectric dams, reservoirs, and treatment facilities.

 These tools aid governments in managing water resources to meet societal and ecological needs.
-Marshall emphasizes water resource management's global challenges, including competition for limited resources, regional disparities, growing water demand, aquifer depletion, and climate-change-induced stress.
+Marshall emphasises water resource management's global challenges, including competition for limited resources, regional disparities, growing water demand, aquifer depletion, and climate-change-induced stress.
 Addressing these challenges requires innovative and sustainable approaches, fostering international cooperation in the coming decades.

-Water resource management strategies: 3 case studies
+Water resource management strategies: Three case studies

 1. Water utility level: 25 years and beyond at United Utilities